SocAIty/FastTaskAPI/README.md

 # SOCAITY ROUTER

 A router for AI services running anywhere, locally, hosted, serverless and decentralized.
-Plays well with existing providers like runpod and famous libaries like fastapi.
+Plays well with existing providers like runpod and famous libraries like fastapi.

 ### PACKAGE IS IN DEVELOPMENT
 We will release a pypi package as soon as the first version is stable.